APB97/VSProjectZip/README.md

         If specified, the `--skipdirs=<DIRECTORIES_TO_SKIP>` option will use only the specified `<DIRECTORIES_TO_SKIP>` instead of using them along with the default set of directories.

+* `--force`

+    If specified and output file exists, it is deleted first.
+If not specified and output file exists, the result is an error.